amber-ashraf/EventFlowDemo/README.md

-# EventFlowDemo
+# EventFlowDemo for WSite Tech Test
-Event flow demo with ElasticSearch and EventStore
+Event flow demo with ElasticSearch and EventStore; CQRS Web API